Ckalia11/event-booking-system/README.md

 # Event Booking System

 ## About
-A project I worked on to build experience working with GraphQL APIs and server-side development in JavaScript.
+A project I worked on to build experience building GraphQL APIs and server-side development in JavaScript.

 ## How to use
 - Clone this repoistory